 Group Size: 8

 Your trip fee includes 4 lunches, 2 dinners.
-Unlimited subway/ bus pass.
+Ellis Island tour, unlimited subway/ bus pass.
 Individual & group photo critique.

 Hotel Accommodations.
 Transportation cost to New York